Skip to content

 Visiting Kerið Crater

 Kerið Crater is located close to the Golden Circle and is an easy detour if you have the time.
-It is easily accessible by car from Reykjavik and is on Road 35, 47km east from Reykjavík along Road 1, the Ring Road.
+It is easily accessible by car from Reykjavik and is on Road 35, 47km east of Reykjavík along Road 1, the Ring Road.
 The turning for Road 35 is a short distance to the west of Selfoss.

 Kerið Crater parking